waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

   * and so on...
 * If you are not in emergancy, these are some kinds of *Chop Moves* you might need in the game.
   * If your teammate has a 5 one-away from chop: *[5's Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-5s-chop-move)*
+    * Remember it is just a *5 Stall* if you are in *8 Clues Situation*.
   * If your teammate has a trash: *[Trash Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-trash-chop-move)*
     * Note that it should always be interpreted as a *Trash Chop Move* instead of a *Positional Clue* in the variants with a Null suit (or any variant relied on *Positional Clues*).
   * If your teammate has a playable card through your own hand: *[Selfish Chop Move](Selfish_Conventions.md#selfish-chop-move)*
+  * If your teammate has a one-of-each suit and it is one-away from chop: *[Dark Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-dark-chop-move)*
-* If you don't want to waste a clue to save a card on chop, especially when your teammate's chop is on slot 1, use the following recommended *Chop Moves* in different situation.
+* If you don't want to waste a clue to save a card on chop, use the following recommended *Chop Moves* in different situation.
+  * ***Important Notes***: If your teammate has a critical card on *Chop*, and the card is also on their *Fienssed Position*.
+In this situation, **do not** lock your teammate by giving (wasting) a direct *Save Clue*, unless there are more than 5 clues in the bank.
+Simply "save" it with one of the following *Chop Moves* to generate more clues for your teammate to survive while they are locked.
   * If you have a playable card: *[Scream Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*
   * If you don't have a playable card: *[Skipped Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-skipped-discard-chop-move)*
-    * ***Important Notes***: If your teammate has a critical card on *Chop*, and the card is also on their *Fienssed Position*.
-In this situation, **do not** lock your teammate by giving (wasting) a direct *Save Clue*, unless there are more than 5 clues in the bank.
-Simply *Chop Move* your teammate with the *Skipped Discard Chop Move* to generate more clues for your teammate to survive while they are locked.
   * If you have a trash: *[Whisper Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-whisper-discard-chop-move)*
   * If you have two or more trash: *[Trash Order Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#trash-order-chop-move)*
 * For an emergancy, if your teammate has two or more cards needed to be saved, use these conventions.
   * Two cards: *[Double Scream Blind-Play (Blind-Playing Chop)](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-double-scream-blind-play-blind-playing-chop)*
   * Three or more cards: *[Misplay Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-misplay-chop-move)*

-### Color Bluff Guide
+### Self Color Bluff Guide

 > #### Self-Bluffs with Color Clues
 > * In non-2-player games, *Self-Bluffs* with color clues are explicitly illegal.
 However, in 2-player games, they are allowed.